-Back in July 2023, I was testing a HackerOne Private Program [ let’s call this target xyz.com
+Back in July 2023, I was testing a HackerOne Private Program [ let’s call this target xyz.com ] and this target scope was pretty limited.
+The scope was –

 - xyz.com